thebigtoad/dotvim/README.md

 # dotvim
-vimrc and a bash script to pull various vimm plugins from github
+vimrc and a bash script to pull various vim plugins from github

 Run: